Susilo Bambang Yudhoyono: Government and cabinets

-Balance of power with Vice-President Kalla
+Balance of political power with Kalla

-Although he had won the presidency, Yudhoyono was still weak in the Indonesian parliament, the People's Representative Council (DPR).
+Although he had won the presidency, Yudhoyono was still weak in the Indonesian parliament, the House of Representatives (DPR).
 The Democratic Party, even combined with all of its coalition partners, had far fewer representatives than Golkar and the PDI-P, which played the role of opposition.
 With a national congress to be held in December 2004, Yudhoyono and Kalla had originally backed Agung Laksono speaker to become Golkar chairman.
-When Agung was perceived to be too weak to run against Akbar Tanjung, Yudhoyono and Kalla threw their weight behind Surya Paloh.
+When Agung was perceived to be too weak to run against Akbar Tandjung, Yudhoyono and Kalla threw their weight behind Surya Paloh.
 Finally, when Paloh was perceived to be too weak to run against Akbar, Yudhoyono gave the green light for Kalla to run for the Golkar Chairmanship.
 On 19 December 2004, Kalla was elected as the new chairman of Golkar.
 Kalla's victory posed a dilemma for Yudhoyono.
 Although it now enabled Yudhoyono to pass legislation, Kalla's new position meant that he was now more powerful than Yudhoyono in terms of influence in parliament.

 After the 2004 Indian Ocean tsunami Kalla, apparently on his own initiative, assembled Ministers and signed a vice-presidential decree ordering work to begin on rehabilitating Aceh.
 The legality of his vice-presidential decree was questioned although Yudhoyono maintained that it was he who gave the orders for Kalla to proceed.

-In September 2005, when Yudhoyono went to New York City to attend the annual United Nations Summit, he left Vice-President Kalla in charge.
+In September 2005, when Yudhoyono went to New York City to attend the annual United Nations Summit, he left Vice President Kalla in charge.
 Yudhoyono held a video conference from New York to receive reports from ministers.
 Critics suggest that this was an expression of distrust by Yudhoyono.
 The suggestion seemed to gain momentum when Kalla only showed up for one video conference and then spent the rest of the time taking care of Golkar matters.